cgreenhalgh/opensharingtoolkit-mediahub/docs/installation.md

 docker start CONTAINERID
 ```
 - with a bit of luck that will restart the mediahub instance, and you can access it from your browser as before.

-### Boot2Docker Windows issues

-As of 2014-09-10 following the [docker installation for windows](http://docs.docker.com/installation/windows/) instructions didn't work for me - clicking on the `boot2docker start` link just opened an editor.
-This may be because I am using a University computer.
-If you have similar issues then check out the [windows installer issues list](https://github.com/boot2docker/windows-installer/issues).
-In my case I had to open the control panel, search for `environment` and open the `Edit environment variables for your account` option, add a `New...` user variable `Variable name:` `PATH` and `Variable value:` `%PATH%;C:\Program Files (x86)\Git\`.
-I also had to `change the file type associated with a file extension` (again in the control panel) for the file extension `.sh` to the program (`Change program...`, `Browse...`) `C:\Program Files (x86)\Git\bin\bash.exe`.